rainbowsend/TIE-GCM-PDAF/README.md

 ### geodetic-fortran-utilities
 `cd deps/geodetic-fortran-utilities`

-First you need to set the correct paths in `Make.hostname`. `hostname` is the name of the computer where you compile the program.
+First, you need to set the correct paths in `Make.hostname`. `hostname` is the name of the computer where you compile the program.
 Use the file `Make.gfortran` as template.
 Here, you have to set only three variables, e.g.,
 ``` bash
 FC:=gfortran